Rebecca Brewton Motte

 Rebecca Brewton Motte (1737–1815) was a plantation owner in South Carolina and townhouse owner in its chief city of Charleston.
 She was known as a patriot in the American Revolution, supplying continental forces with food and supplies for five years.
 By the end of the war, she had become one of the wealthiest individuals in the state, having inherited property from both her older brother Miles Brewton, who was lost at sea in 1775, and her husband Jacob Motte, who died in 1780.

-In 1780 Motte left Charleston after the British occupied it, living with her family at the Mt.
+After the British took over Charleston in 1780, Motte went to live with her family at the Mt.
 Joseph plantation about 95 miles away, along the Congaree River.
 It became known as Fort Motte after the British occupied and fortified it; she moved with her family from the big house to the overseer's house.
 To help patriots take over the property, she agreed to have the big house burned down.

 Early life and marriage

 Rebecca was the daughter of Robert Brewton, a successful goldsmith in Charleston, South Carolina, and his wife, the widow Mary Loughton, née Griffith.
 In this period, goldsmiths were closely tied to banking and the financial community.
-Among her siblings was older brother Miles (1731-1775), who married Mary Izard, daughter of planters, and became a wealthy slave trader, owning eight ships; and sister Frances (b.
+Among her siblings was older brother Miles (1731-1775), who married Mary Izard, the daughter of planters, and became a wealthy slave trader, owning eight ships; and sister Frances (b.
 1733), who married Charles Pinckney.

 At the age of 19, Rebecca married Jacob Motte (1729–1780) in 1758.
 Also born in Charleston, Jacob was a townsman and planter, involved in politics.

-By 1758 Motte already owned a townhouse in Charleston and Fairfield Plantation (Charleston County, South Carolina) on the South Santee River outside the city.
-Their family thrived, and they had seven children.
+By 1758, Motte already owned a townhouse in Charleston and Fairfield Plantation (Charleston County, South Carolina) on the South Santee River outside the city.
+Their family thrived having seven children.
 Two died when young; infant mortality was high in that era.
 They also reared Susanna Smith Elliott, who had been orphaned when both her parents died.
-Rebecca treated her like one of her own daughters.

-In 1779 their daughter Elizabeth (Betsey) Motte (1762-1795) married Thomas Pinckney, an attorney and planter.
+In 1779, their daughter Elizabeth "Betsey" Motte (1762-1795) married Thomas Pinckney, an attorney and planter.
 He served in the Revolutionary War.
 After she died, he married again in 1797, to her younger sister Frances, who had by then become widowed herself.
 Pinckney served also in the War of 1812, and became a prominent politician in South Carolina.
 He was elected as governor.
 Frances and Thomas built what is now known as the Middleton-Pinckney House in Charleston, noted as a historic home and listed on the National Register of Historic Places.